Animal Registration

 Can I register my working dog?

-Yes!
-While you are not legally obligated to register your working dog council does allow you to register for free.
 Registration is a great way to ensure your dog can be quickly and easily identified should it become lost.

 To register your working dog: